Fauna Details

 Western Cape Autumn Widow.
 Kaapse Herfsnooientjie

-After about a year, they crawl into a grass tuft, where they morph into pupae.
+After many months—often close to a year—the larvae retreat into a grass tuft, where they pupate.